ysun98/Contributions/CONTRIBUTING.md

   may comment on your package.
 * If your package is accepted, it will be added to Bioconductor's source control repository.
+* Once the review process is complete, the issue you created will be closed.

 ## Adding a Web Hook